-It may be that the organization already has some or all the above documents, and what is required is the alignment of those documents under a single numbering system so that they can be inter-related.
+It may be that the organization already has some or all of the above documents, and what is required is the alignment of those documents under a single numbering system so they can be interrelated.

-It is difficult to provide a single format for every organization.
+It isn't easy to provide a single format for every organization.
 It will vary based on industry, the type of product/service offered, the size of the organization, and the complexity of the processes.